A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning

 \section{Methodology}

-This section details the methodology used in our experimental evaluation of WiMAE and ContraWiMAE, including dataset generation, pretraining setup, and adaptations for downstream tasks.
-Through these experiments, we aim to demonstrate the effectiveness of our self-supervised learning approaches for wireless channel representation learning.
+This section details the methodology used in our experimental evaluation of ContraWiMAE, including dataset generation, pretraining setup, and adaptations for downstream tasks.
+Through these experiments, we aim to demonstrate the effectiveness of our self-supervised learning approach for wireless channel representation learning.
 A thorough discussion of the results is provided in Section~\ref{sec:results}.